 Where children gather in large numbers, outbreaks of viral illnesses often occur throughout the year.
 Pregnant mums are often concerned about the significance to them and their unborn offspring.
-However, most common outbreaks do no harm to the pregnant Mum and her fetus, but are simply annoying and tiring.
+However, most common outbreaks do no harm to the pregnant Mum and her fetus.
+Rather, they are simply annoying and tiring.

 Gastroenteritis (vomiting and diarrhoea)